For Oath Keepers and founder, Jan. 6 was weeks in the making

 WILMINGTON, Del.
 (AP) — Two days after the election on Nov.
 3, 2020, the Oath Keepers were already convinced that victory had been stolen from President Donald Trump and members of the far-right militia group were making plans to march on the U.S. Capitol.

-“We aren’t getting through this without a civil war,” leader Stewart Rhodes wrote fellow members, according to court documents.
+“We aren’t getting through this without a civil war,” the group’s leader, Stewart Rhodes, wrote fellow members, according to court documents.
 “Too late for that.
 Prepare your mind. body. spirit.”

-Four days after the vote, when The Associated Press and other news outlets declared Democrat Joe Biden the winner, the documents say Rhodes told Oath Keepers to “refuse to accept it and march en-masse on the nation’s Capitol.”
+Four days later, when The Associated Press and other news outlets declared Democrat Joe Biden the winner, the documents say Rhodes told Oath Keepers to “refuse to accept it and march en-masse on the nation’s Capitol.”

 The indictment last week of Rhodes, the leader of the Oath Keepers, and 10 other members or associates was stunning in part because federal prosecutors, after a year of investigating the insurrection of Jan.
-6, 2021, charged them with seditious conspiracy, a rarely-used Civil War-era statute.
+6, 2021, charged them with seditious conspiracy, a rarely-used Civil War-era statute reserved for only the most serious of political criminals.

-But the documents also show how quickly Trump’s most fervent and dangerous supporters mobilized to subvert the election results through force and violence, by any means necessary, even though there was no widespread election fraud and Trump’s Cabinet and local election officials said the vote had been free and fair.
+But the documents also show how quickly Trump’s most fervent and dangerous supporters mobilized to subvert the election results through force and violence, even though there was no widespread election fraud and Trump’s Cabinet and local election officials said the vote had been free and fair.

 Hundreds of people have been charged in the violent effort to stop the congressional certification of Biden’s victory.
 Many were animated by Trump’s speech at a rally near the White House, just before the riot, where he said: “We fight like hell.
 And if you don’t fight like hell, you’re not going to have a country anymore.”